-To optimize your images, you can improve the number of bytes and the number of pixels.
-In short, it’s all about getting the best possible quality out of the least amount of bytes and pixels.
+To optimize your images, you can need to decrease the number of bytes and the number of pixels.
+It’s all about getting the best possible quality out of the least amount of bytes and pixels.
 This helps to decrease the size of your media files, which in its turn will improve the speed of your website.

 Average bytes per page by content type